 I want to bring this to my organization, is it possible to have a private program?

 Yes, please contact us to schedule a conversation so we can learn more about your interest and program objectives.

 will the live classes be recorded?

-can i take just one course or do i need to take all 12?
+can i take just one course or do i need to them all?

 how much time do i need to set aside for this certificate program?

 There are 6, 90-minute courses.
 Each week you will have a workbook to guide you through additional activities to practice on your own.
 These activities can take anywhere from 5-60 minutes.
 The additional work is not required, but you will see better results if you practice and implement the strategies discussed during the courses.